Seeking Density in Architectural Abstractions

 Avoiding Negative Branching Tests

 I try to avoid ! tests in “if” blocks if there is a clearer way to express the idea in positive manner.
-Thanks to Larry M for turning me on to this concept.
+Thanks to Larry McNutt for turning me on to this concept.

-In the post on extension methods, I had an extension method of string called HasValue.
+In my post on extension methods, I had a string extension called HasValue.
 What’s the use of this?

 //negative logic: